Dirty Beaches

+Alex Zhang Hungtai (traditional Chinese: 張洪泰; simplified Chinese: 张洪泰; pinyin: Zhāng Hóngtài; Wade–Giles: Chang Hung-t'ai; born 4 September 1980) is a Taiwanese-born Canadian musician, composer, and actor.
+He has released music under the stage names Dirty Beaches and Last Lizard.

-Zhang was born in Taipei.
-He released several EPs and three albums as Dirty Beaches on cassette-only labels before releasing his fourth full-length, Badlands, in March 2011.
-Unlike Zhang's earlier work, Badlands includes his vocals on most songs.
+Zhang released several EPs and three albums as Dirty Beaches on cassette-only labels before releasing his fourth full-length album, Badlands, in March 2011.
+Unlike his earlier work, Badlands includes his vocals on most songs.
 The album was long-listed for the 2011 Polaris Music Prize.
 Drifters/Love Is The Devil followed in 2013, pushing further into no wave, electronic music, jazz and ambient territory.

-In 2014 Zhang ended the Dirty Beaches project after releasing the instrumental album Stateless, on which he played sax.
+In 2014, Zhang ended the Dirty Beaches project after releasing the instrumental album Stateless, on which he played the saxophone.
 As Last Lizard, he collaborated with jazz and improvisational musicians and released new solo pieces on SoundCloud, Vimeo and Vine.
-In 2016 Zhang released the instrumental piano album Knave of Hearts under his own name.
+In 2016 he released the instrumental piano album Knave of Hearts under his own name.

-Zhang has also recorded original film soundtracks for several documentaries, including Water Park (2012) and Who Is Arthur Chu?
-(2017), in addition to directing music videos for himself and others.
+Zhang has also recorded original film soundtracks for several films and documentaries, including Water Park (2012), Who Is Arthur Chu?
+(2017) and Godland (2022), in addition to directing music videos for himself and others.

+Early life

+Alex Zhang Hungtai was born September 4, 1980 in Taipei to Chinese parents from Shanghai.
+His parents immigrated to Canada with Zhang, where they settled in the Etobicoke neighborhood of Toronto.
+His parents returned to Taiwan when Zhang was 14, forcing him to move to New York City to live with his cousin in Queens.
+Zhang's mother disapproved the idea of him living in Queens, as his cousin was a drug dealer.
+Zhang subsequently moved to Hawaii to live with his sister in Honolulu, where he went to college to study psychology.
+He joined a Sepultura influenced band, however was kicked out due to “not being masculine enough."

+In 2003, Zhang dropped out of college to join a indie rock band that was the opening act for The Strokes's Honolulu show.
+Zhang moved to San Francisco to join another band, but the suspension of his F Visa, forced him to return to Canada.
+Zhang was briefly barred from entering the United States due to overstaying his visa, forcing him into homelessness in Vancouver.
+Zhang briefly moved to Shanghai to live with his parents, where he worked in real estate, but returned to Canada to pursue music in Montreal.